Developer – Moon Studios

 The visual style of the game once again makes use of a hand-drawn art style, taking place in new forests separate from that of the first game called Niwen.
 Like the last game, it has a variety of different land biomes.
 Including snowy mountains, barren deserts and dark spider-infested caves.
 It once again also makes use of a traditional orchestral soundtrack; albeit each individual track does better than Blind Forest to suit the tableau of each different area.

 The game in terms of visual style is certainly a lot more varied than the first, as Blind Forest’s individual areas were mainly different sections of forest with some exceptions, such as Mount Horu.
-But in Will Of The Wisps, there are areas like Luma Pool, Baur’s Reach, and Windswept Wastes that perpetuate far more of a sense of variety than in the original game.
+But in Ori & The Will Of The Wisps, there are areas like Luma Pool, Baur’s Reach, and Windswept Wastes that perpetuate far more of a sense of variety than in the original game.

 Gameplay – 10/10

 Another area where variety is a lot more prevalent than in the first game is in the gameplay.
 The combat system has been given a massive overhaul with Ori being given far more combat options than in Blind forest, including a sword for fast-paced combat and a hammer for players preferring power over speed.
 A lot of the older abilities acquired in the first game are also added for good measure, but they’re acquired earlier on to reacquaint players with classic mechanics in preparation for the introduction of new mechanics throughout the rest of the game.